 Amazon announced it would no longer allow police to use its Rekognition facial recognition technology, and IBM pledged it would back away from doing any further development of the technology.

-The moves came as the tools have been criticized for inaccuracies and potential misuse as a mass surveillance technique.
+The moves came as the tools have been criticized for inaccuracies and potential misuse as a mass surveillance technique for smart cities.

 Amazon wrote in its announcement that its decision was directly inspired by activists’ push to ban police from using facial recognition.
 In IBM’s statement, the company wrote it “firmly opposes and will not condone uses of any technology, including facial recognition technology … for mass surveillance, racial profiling, violations of basic human rights and freedoms, or any purpose which is not consistent with our values and Principles of Trust and Transparency.